-By the Hearts & Minds Committee

-Some increase in screen time is understandable and expected given the current circumstances.
+By the Hearts & Minds Committee Some increase in screen time is understandable and is understandable and expected given the current circumstances.

 Researchers studying the brain, vision, and technology suggest using the 20-20-20 Rule:

 For every 20 minutes of screen time, take a break to focus your eyes on something 20 feet away, for 20 seconds.